 |

-AMERICAN MILITARY: From 1847-1857 the mission was used as an operational base by U.S. soldiers.
+AMERICAN MILITARY From 1847-1857 the Mission was used as an operational base by US soldiers.

 Notable figures that served at the mission include General Stephen W. Kearny, Kit Carson